basecamp/bc3-api/sections/webhooks.md

 **Required parameters**: `payload_url` for the HTTPS url that Basecamp will call.
 _Optional parameters_: `types` as an array of types, options given in the introduction. `active` as a boolean whether this webhook should be matching.

 This endpoint will return `200 OK` with the current JSON representation of the webhook if the update was a success.
-See the [Get webhooks](#get-webhooks) endpoint for more info on the payload.
+See the [Get a webhook](#get-a-webhook) endpoint for more info on the payload.

 ###### Example JSON Request